longturn/freeciv21/docs/Contributing/style-guide.rst

 .. role:: wonder

-The Longturn community uses the Python based Sphinx system to generate the documentation available on this website and in the :file:`doc` directory in the released tarball.
+The Longturn community uses the Python based Sphinx system to generate the documentation available on this website.
 Sphinx takes plain text files formatted with a superset of markdown called reStructuredText (ReST).
 Sphinx reStructuredText is documented here: https://www.sphinx-doc.org/en/master/usage/restructuredtext/index.html

 This style guide is mostly meant for documentation authors to ensure that we keep a consistent look and feel